-Casey Lide represents clients on a broad range of communications matters including telecommunications, cable television, broadband Internet access service, wireless communications, right-of-way management, pole and conduit attachments, and barriers to community broadband initiatives.
+Casey Lide represents clients on a broad range of communications matters, including telecommunications, broadband Internet access service, wireless communications, right-of-way management, pole and conduit attachments, and barriers to community broadband initiatives.

-Casey counsels public- and private-sector clients on contract drafting and negotiation matters, including fiber optic IRUs and leases, easements, franchises, attachment agreements, ISP service agreements, interconnection and collocation agreements, strategic MoUs and others.
+Casey frequently counsels public- and private-sector clients on contracting and negotiation matters, including fiber optic Indefeasible Rights of Use (IRUs) and leases, franchises, attachment agreements, Internet Service Provider (ISP) service agreements, network operating agreements, public-private partnerships, interconnection and collocation agreements, and others.

-- Advised a fiber broadband service provider as to federal compliance issues relating to its acquisition of an existing CLEC in multiple states.
+- Advised a fiber broadband service provider as to federal and multi-state compliance issues relating to its acquisition of an existing competitive local exchange carrier (CLEC)

 - Prepared a new telecommunications franchising ordinance for a large southern U.S. city and advised the city during negotiations with various service providers